traez/redux-toolkit-nextjs/README.md

-# Redux Toolkit Data Fetching Practice App
+# Redux Toolkit with Next.js & TypeScript Practice App

-This is a solution to [Mastering Redux Toolkit and RTK Query: A Comprehensive Course for State Management & Data Fetching Project](ttps://www.youtube.com/watch?v=CI8VeG0GI-M&t=157s).
+This is a solution to [Redux-persist : Learn Redux Toolkit in under 1 hour Project](https://www.youtube.com/watch?v=AD2ZckriGwQ).
 I'm practicing and developing my coding competency by building projects after projects.

 ## Table of contents